ahmedkhlief/APT-Hunter/README.md

 ![APT-Hunter CSV Output with Time Sketch](screenshots/APTHunter-Timeline-Explorer.png)

-# Exmaples :
+# Examples :

-Analyzing EVTX files , you can provide directory containing the logs or single file , APT hunter will detect the type of logs .
+Analyzing EVTX files, you can provide a directory containing the logs or a single file, APT hunter will detect the type of logs.

 `python3 APT-Hunter.py    -p /opt/wineventlogs/ -o Project1 -allreport`

-Adding time frame to focus on specific timeline :
+Adding time frame to focus on a specific timeline :

 `python3 APT-Hunter.py    -p /opt/wineventlogs/ -o Project1 -allreport -start 2022-04-03 -end 2022-04-05T20:56`